 Previously, I was a graduate student at the Department of Electrical Engineering at EPFL, an exchange graduate student at the Department of Computer Science at ETH Zürich.
 I spent time at EMPA, Disney Research Zürich, and Disney Research Pittsburgh as an intern, and University of British Columbia as a visitor.

-My general research interests lie in image processing, video processing, natural language processing, video-text alignment, computer vision, machine learning.
+My general research interests lie in image processing, video processing, natural language processing, visual-textual data alignment, computer vision, machine learning.
 More specifically, my research is mostly about exploring the correspondances between visual and textual elements.

 A Neural Multi-sequence Alignment TeCHnique (NeuMATCH) Conference on Computer Vision and Pattern Recognition 2018 (CVPR) (Spotlight)